ritikdhasmana/video-generator/README.md

 For Docker deployment, use:

-cp env.template .env
-# Edit .env with your API keys
-docker-compose up -d
+cp env.template .env # edit .env with your API keys docker-compose up -d